-Holiday Safety Tips from
+Holiday Safety Tips and Checklist for Kids

 Only weeks ago we were at the mall desperately seeking Halloween costumes when what to our astounded eyes appeared?
 No, not Santa and eight tiny reindeer, but it could have been.
 Actually, it was several department stores already garnished in their holiday wares!